I need a freelancer I am a freelancer Pricing

 (b) Necessary for our legitimate interests (to satisfy our legal, regulatory, tax, accounting or reporting requirements to keep our records archived for a reasonable or statutory period)

-5. Disclosures of your personal data
+5. Disclosures of Your Personal Data

-• Internal Third Parties as set out in the [Glossary].
+• Internal Third Parties as set out in the Glossary.

-• External Third Parties as set out in the [Glossary].
+• External Third Parties as set out in the Glossary.

-• Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
+• Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this data protection policy.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.